 - Is P2P lending safe?

-P2P lending is generally safe.
 No investment is ever safe.
-The process of P2P lending safe.
+The process of P2P lending is secure.
 P2P lending can be as safe as you want it.
-If you only go for the high interest loans, you are exposed to higher risk.
-P2P lending is what you make, hence if you invest smart you can be relatively safe.
+If you only go for the high-interest loans, you are exposed to higher risk.
+P2P lending is what you make.
+Hence if you invest smart, you can be relatively safe.

 What is the advantages of P2P lending?